444A49/minifindings/README.md

   * `disable_country`: boolean, always set to 0, in CE or FCC mode.
 Related to the FCC hack?
   * `sky_passwd`: Unlike `rc_passwd` this one is random and changes when you resync the RC with the AC (holding the power button for 4 seconds on the AC while on)

+### Silencing the RC

+Seems that the speaker is controlled by something running outside the linux environment exposed by the ethernet adapter.
+This can be easily verified by issuing `pkill '^'` on the RC's shell, which will kill all processes and triggering a restart of the OS.
+The speaker still beeps during the restart (if you press buttons), hinting that this is managed by another layer of the RC.

 ## Fly app

 ### Offline mode with maps